CiscoDevNet/intersight-powershell/docs/Initialize-IntersightWorkflowWorkflowInfo.md

 ```

 ### -SuccessWorkflowCleanupDuration
 The duration in hours after which the workflow info for successful workflow will be removed from database.
+The minimum is 1 hour, maximum is 365 days and default is 90 days.

 ```yaml
 Type: long